Skip to main content

 It’s time to get that data into CRM Analytics so the sales leadership team can have its performance dashboards.
 It’s your job to administer Salesforce and set it up for the sales team.
 You know that most of the data they want to look at is already there, in the Opportunity, Account, and User objects.
 But some of it, if you recall, is pulled in from an external source.
 No problem at all for CRM Analytics!
 Let’s dig a little deeper.

 The Sales Operations team at your company uses a Standard Industry Classification (SIC) code field on each account to identify its industry.
 Sales leaders have a hard time deciphering these codes, preferring instead a good old-fashioned description.
-So Sales Operations has provided a CSV file with all the SIC codes they use, complete with descriptions.
+So, Sales Operations has provided a CSV file with all the SIC codes they use, complete with descriptions.
 Here’s a snippet:

-SIC Description CSV snippet
+SIC Description CSV file snippet

 Your objective in this unit is to extract this data in CRM Analytics so that it can be added to the Salesforce data you’re going to extract.